AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/README.md

 # 🚀 Backend Developer Roadmap: Beginner to Advanced

-Welcome to my learning journey as I transition from backend fundamentals to more advanced development concepts.
-This repository is designed not only to document my progress, but also to help **beginners** and **self-learners** build a strong foundation in backend development through **structured learning, code examples**, and **daily logs**.
+Welcome to my learning journey as I transition from **backend development fundamentals** to more advanced concepts.
+This GitHub repository is structured to support **beginners**, **self-learners**, and **aspiring backend developers** with clear lessons, practical code examples, and a documented daily learning log.

 ---

-## 📚 What You'll Find Here
+## 📚 What You'll Learn

-- ✅ Topic-wise folders based on a structured lesson plan
+- ✅ Organized lesson structure based on backend development topics
-- ✅ Daily learning summaries in plain language
+- ✅ Beginner-friendly daily learning summaries
-- ✅ Code examples using backend-friendly languages
+- ✅ Code examples using backend-focused technologies
-- ✅ Links to resources
+- ✅ Curated resource links to reinforce learning

 ---

-## 🗂️ Roadmap Structure
+## 🗂️ Backend Developer Roadmap Structure

 <pre style="white-space: pre-wrap;">
 backend-beginner-to-advance/
 |
-├── <a href="./README.md">README.md</a> ← General intro and roadmap table
+├── <a href="./README.md">README.md</a> ← Overview & roadmap
 │
 ├── 1-basics/
 │   ├── 01-backend-friendly-languages/